JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-security/readme.md

   - Authentication responsibility is delegated to the authentication manager.
   - The authentication manager uses the authentication provider, which implements the authentication logic.
-  - The authentication provider finds the user with a user details service and validates the password using a password encoder.
+  - The authentication provider finds the user with a user details serviceCall and validates the password using a password encoder.
   - The result of the authentication is returned to the filter.
   - Details about the authenticated entity are stored in the security context.
 - The authentication provider uses the `UserDetailsService` and `PasswordEncoder` to find users and to check their passwords.